forta-network/docs/docs/index.md

 - **Low** - minor oversights, negligible impact on users/funds
 - **Info** - miscellaneous behaviours worth describing

-The `protocol` property would specify whether this finding is for a specific protocol (e.g. Aave).
-If left blank, it defaults to “Ethereum”.
-A `metadata` property allows for providing a key-value map (where keys and values are strings) of extra information about the finding.
+A `metadata` property allows for providing a key-value map (where both keys and values are strings) of extra information about the finding.

 ## Ideas for Agents